My trading rules

 The trader's ritual

-Let me share with you my 10 trading rules I read every time I go trading.
-These are literally my mantras; my ritual steps which make me psychologically fit to trade, and check during the day whether I am still capable of trading.
+I am going to share my 10 trading rules with you.
+I read them each time I am going to trade.
+These are my mantras in a literal sense, my ritual steps to put me in the right psychological state for trading and to simply check during the day if I am still capable of trading.

-The term mantra in Sanskrit means tool of the mind (manas) and the suffix-tra protection, hence the commonly accepted definition of protection of the mind.
-I use it to protect my capital from myself because I think the greatest weakness of a beginner or experienced trader (who theoretically is a master of his technique, money management, indicators etc.) is himself.
-We always come back to the basics; how to manage your stress, blood pressure, and how to stay lucid when trading?
-I therefore analyse both the price trend and the evolution of my emotional state throughout the day.
-If any of these things are no longer in place, I stop trading, and my day ends.
+The term mantra in Sanskrit means tools of the spirit (Manas) and the suffix-tra protection, from where the commonly accepted definition, protection of the Spirit derives.
+I use it to protect my own capital because I think that the greatest weakness for a trader, whether beginner or experienced (who theoretically is a master of his technique, his money management, his indicators, etc.) is himself.
+We always come back to the essential point, how to manage stress, tension, how to stay clear-headed while trading.
+Of course I analyse price curves throughout the day as well as changes in my emotional state.
+If any one of these rules is no longer upheld, I stop trading, it's the end of the day.

-The strict application of these trading principles completely transformed my results.
-These rules are not exceptional or very original, but ever since I started applying them to the letter, my results are much more regular and consistent in terms of earnings.
-The aim is absolutely not to suggest one single framework; this is applicable to each trader.
-We are singular beings with our own psychological reactions, emotions, personal relationship with money, equity, etc. These rules are adapted to my personality, my trading issues, my financial strength, etc. They are psychological and technical resources I use to try to find ways of filling my gaps; avoiding repeating the same mistakes … and be among the 10% of traders who earn money regularly in the stock market.
+Strict application of these trading principles has transformed my results.
+These rules are not exceptional nor very original, but since I started applying them to the letter, my results are much more regular and consistent in terms of earnings.
+The objective is not to suggest a single framework which can be applied to every trader, we are all individuals with our own psychological reactions and personal relationship with money, personal capital, etc. These rules are adapted to my personality, my trading problems, my financial standing, etc. These are the psychological and technical techniques that I have put in place in trying to find solutions to overcome my weaknesses, to avoid repeating the same mistakes, etc., and make it into the 10% of traders who regularly earn on the stock market.

-Adapt your own rules to your trading and personality
+Adapt your own rules to your trading style and personality

-You will identify with certain rules, others will seem absurd, but this can give you ideas and ways to create your own rules, your own personal commandments etc. At first this is difficult to think through, because you really need to look in the mirror, list all your recurring mistakes, find a way of fixing them if you cannot improve; in short do some thorough work, accept your weaknesses and see how you can accommodate them within your trading to minimize their negative impacts on your trading results.
-This is probably the most difficult thing to do for a trader, but it is also the most financially and personally.
+You may find some rules that apply to you, others you might find absurd, but they can give you ideas, paths to creating your own rules, your personal commandments.
+Above all it is complex deliberation because you will need to really look in the mirror, list all your recurring mistakes, find a way to avoid the mistakes if you are unable to improve, in short, carry out a thorough analysis, accept your weaknesses and look at how you can accommodate them within your trading style so as to minimise their negative consequences on your trading results.
+This is most likely the hardest job for a trader to carry out, but also the most lucrative both financially and personally.